JeremiahKaren/35percent.github.io/_posts/2020-04-04-shopping-centre-cpo-council-plough-on-regardless.md

 ---
 ## Cabinet set to assume CPO powers this Tuesday

-Southwark Council is [set to assume Compulsory Purchase Order](http://moderngov.southwark.gov.uk/mgIssueHistoryHome.aspx?IId=50015357) (CPO) powers, on behalf of shopping centre developer Delancey at its reconvened Cabinet meeting, this [Tues 7 April](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=6420&Ver=4).
-The move would facilitate the redevelopment, by strengthening Delancey's hand in ongoing negotiations with various stakehlders, such as TfL and would have been considered on the 24 March, but for the coronavirus lockdown.
+Southwark Council is [set to assume Compulsory Purchase Order](http://moderngov.southwark.gov.uk/mgIssueHistoryHome.aspx?IId=50015357) (CPO) powers, on behalf of shopping centre developer Delancey at its Cabinet meeting, this [Tues 7 April], postponed from 24 March. (http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=6420&Ver=4).
+The move would facilitate the redevelopment, by strengthening Delancey's hand in ongoing negotiations with various stakehlders, such as TfL.
 The meeting will be held remotely, but we understand with no live-streaming.

 The meeting is also set to approve [a report that will override](http://moderngov.southwark.gov.uk/mgIssueHistoryHome.aspx?IId=50021995) local residents legal rights, should they suffer a loss of light because of the redevelopment.
 A [third report](http://moderngov.southwark.gov.uk/documents/s88157/Report%20EC%20Shopping%20Centre%20Progress.pdf) will approve the £200,000 relocation assistance for traders, recently announced.